alexandrenm/R/README.md

 This is an exercise from the MOOC Experimentation for improvement.
+R language.